Sales Interview Questions

-A strong sales team is critical to the success of your business.
-They are the key to getting your product or service out to the world, as well as a representation of your company culture and the business itself.
+A strong sales team is critical to the success of your business and the core of building an overall team that works.
+They are the key to getting your product or service out to the world to create raving fan customers, as well as a representation of your company culture and the business itself.

 Hiring the right people to be part of this team is challenging, but once you narrow down what to ask, it becomes much easier to forge a powerful group.
 Here are some sales interview questions to help you choose the right people for the job.